 Are you looking for the best luaus in Lahaina Maui?
 Keep scrolling for this honest Myths of Maui luau review for the Royal Lahaina Luau.

-This Myths of Maui Luau review is in partnership with Viator and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Myths of Maui Luau review in partnership with Viator was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Maui with the family?
 Make sure to check out our review of the Myths of Maui luau at the Royal Lahaina Resort.

 One of the best luaus on Maui is the Myths of Maui luau at the Royal Lahaina Resort in Lahaina.
 We recently experienced this Maui luau and have all the tips you need to know before you book this Royal Lahaina Resort luau.

 Keep scrolling for our honest Myths of Maui luau review so you know if it’s the right luau on Maui for your family.

 You’ll feel like you’re part of ancient Hawaii when you experience this incredible luau.
 With beautiful surroundings, talented performers, and delicious food, it’s a dream come true.

 You won’t want to miss out on this incredible experience!
 The Myths of Maui luau is one of the best things to do in Lahaina, and it’s perfect for families with kids.

 Keep scrolling to read my Royal Lahaina luau review!